1 sport 1 place: Fontainebleau, cradle of bouldering

 A success that raises environmental questions

-The influx of visitors and the popularity of climbing at Fontainebleau do, however, raise environmental questions.
-The preservation of this natural area is a priority, and the region has put in place initiatives to minimize the impact of climbing on the ecosystem.
-In particular, it encourages climbers to follow an environmentally-friendly code of conduct, to ensure that Fontainebleau remains a place of practice and inspiration for future generations.
+The influx of visitors and the craze for rock climbing at Fontainebleau do, however, raise environmental questions.
+The preservation of this natural area is a priority and the region has put in place initiatives to minimize the impact of climbing on the ecosystem.
+In particular, it encourages climbers to follow a code of conduct respectful of the environment, to ensure that Fontainebleau remains a place of practice and inspiration for future generations.

 Here are some of these rules: